vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/getting-started-list-of-rest-apis.md

     "4-1": "Interact with all Gift Card Providers registered to a store from a single point.", "5-1": "Manage users, roles, hosts, AppKeys and AppTokens from a VTEX store.", "6-1": "Manage all store logistics data by accessing warehouses, docks, pick up points, carriers and shipping rates.
+Get or update the inventory of each SKU.", "7-1": "Enables marketplaces and sellers hosted on VTEX to perform their collaborative operations."
+    "8-1": "Integrate external sellers into a VTEX marketplace as well as external marketplaces into VTEX sellers."
-Get or update the inventory of each SKU.", "8-1": "Manage and retrieve all data entities, applications and records from Master Data database.", "9-1": "Receive, process, and manage every order through our APIs.", "10-1": "Get payment data and process your transactions.",
+    "8-1": "Manage and retrieve all data entities, applications and records from Master Data database.", "9-1": "Receive, process, and manage every order through our APIs.", "10-1": "Get payment data and process your transactions.",